Praeci/praeci.github.io/commentary/_posts/2017-10-11-breakdown-of-the-candidates.md

     credit: "Photo used with permission of Taylor and Cat for NCSU Student Body President and VP"
     max-height: "300px"
     # {% include inline-img.html img=page.taylor-and-cat %}
-excerpt: "Balanced and well-researched commentary on the 2018 NC State Student Body President campaigns"
+excerpt: "Balanced and thoroughly researched commentary on the 2018 NC State Student Body President campaigns"
 date: 2018-02-21 17:29:00 -0500
 tags: [Student Government]
+keywords:
+    - NC State Student Government
+    - 2018 student government elections
+    - student body president
+    - sbp
+    - sbvp
+    - student media
+    - endorsement
+    - Jess Errico
+    - Mia Connell
+    - Meredith Spence Beaulieu
+    - Alberto Quiroga
+    - Taylor Pulliam
+    - NC State
+    - 2018 election
+    - Jess Hansen
 ---

 The effort that goes into preparing for a role like Student Body President (SBP) is vital to what makes a student the best for the job.
 For this reason, Jess Errico and Mia Connell are the leaders NC State students need.
 However, paired with her running mate Meredith Spence Beaulieu, the Jess + Meredith team make for a duo that is outstandingly well prepared to advocate on behalf of the student body.